jobrouter/typo3-data/Documentation/editor.rst

 ===============

 Content of JobData tables that are synchronised with the :ref:`simple type
-<usage-create-table-link-simple>` can be easily displayed on the website
+<module-create-table-link-simple>` can be easily displayed on the website
 with the content element `JobData Table`.

 Go to the :guilabel:`Web` > :guilabel:`Page` module and select the desired page